omkaark/actbot/Readme.md

 ActBot is a browser-based interaction agent script that helps users perform actions on web pages by simulating clicks and typing based on user requests.
 The end goal is for it to be used by companies to build chatbots that actually perform tasks for users offered as support bots.

+The current version is extremely crude and a one day hack.
+If you are interested in taking this further, contact me.

+A few ideas to improve:

+- chrome extension instead of script
+- allow location.href based navigation and other actions
+- CSP overriding

 ## Features

 - Click on elements based on user-provided selectors